Say Aloha to Hawaiian Hula Dance

 You Don't Have to be Hawaiian to Dance the Hula

-Besides being throughly impressed with Faith Ako, another thing that struck me was the number of Caucasian dancers.
+Besides being thoroughly impressed with Faith Ako, another thing that struck me was the number of Caucasian dancers.
 And I don't only mean white women, but also white men!
 This was really eye-opening for me.
 I wondered what attracted them to the traditional dance of the Hawaiian Islands.
 Some were obviously mixed couples.
 That only makes sense -- a native wife introducing her husband to her culture and inviting him to participate in its expression on stage.
 But there was one family of tall blondes that stood out -- father, mother, daughter and teen son.
 The son didn't look entirely thrilled with his part, but he gamely shook his butt along with the ladies.
 That kid definitely got my vote for bravest warrior of the day.

 Now why would this phenomenon fascinate me so much?
 I can only surmise that my personal experience (admittedly limited to one visit to Maui) imprinted on my mind that Hawaiians dance the hula.
 Just as, by and large, those who perform Irish step dancing tend to be Irish (and not Hawaiian) or Taiko drummers tend to be Japanese, not Italian, Polish or Lithuanian!